sanaemahtal/Twitter-Trending-Topics-Classification/Readme.md

-There is Ipynb file that you can unzip ml_proj_arvind_shourab .
+There is Ipynb file that you can unzip ml_proj_arvind_shorabh.
 Run the Project.ipynb

 If you want to run in intellij there is MachineLearningProject.zip that has a maven